adrienloizeau/YoloV1-from-scratch/README.md

 # Yolov1_from_scratch

 This project is an implementation of the YOLO (You Only Look Once) object detection algorithm using PyTorch.
 The purpose of this project is to provide a basic understanding of how YOLO works and how to implement it from scratch.
+The code has been done by following the [2] video.

 # Dependencies